Table of Contents[Hide][Show]

 Chronic kidney disease is a growing health concern.
 It is a primary and powerful predictor for premature cardiovascular disease.

 Not surprisingly, given that cardiovascular disease itself indicates a likely vitamin D deficit, research indicates that those that suffer from chronic kidney disease are also D deficient in a big way.

 10. You are an Infection Magnet

 If you suffer from one infection after another, it is wise to get those vitamin D levels checked pronto.
-As described above, T cells which are an important part of the immune system, are properly activated by vitamin D. So, if levels are low or even undetectable, adequate and effective immune response to any infection in the body will be severely hampered.
+As described above, T cells which are an important part of the immune system, are properly activated by vitamin D. If D levels are low or even undetectable, adequate and effective immune response to an infection in the body will be severely hampered.

-Do you suffer from any of these 10 symptoms?
-If so, do you suspect a vitamin D deficiency?
-Did you already take action and get a blood spot test or start taking fermented cod liver or skate liver oil?
-What did you find out and what have your results been?
+Do you suffer from one or more of these 10 symptoms of low vitamin D?
+Did you know that these signs are usually blamed on something else?
+Did you suspect a vitamin D deficiency might be the true reason?
+Have you ordered a blood spot test kit or started taking unheated, high vitamin cod liver oil?
+What did you find out from testing and what have your results been?

 Vitamin D and Chronic Kidney Disease